Published: August 15, 2018

 Have you ever wondered what the padlock in your address bar means?

 HTTP stands for Hyper Text Transfer Protocol — the added ‘S’ in HTTPS stands for secure.
 As you browse websites, data is sent between your browser and the website you are on.
 As this data moves to and from servers, you want it to be protected, which is where HTTPS comes in.
 With just HTTP, this data is transferred in plain text, making it easier for a hacker to decipher and access.
-When you add a Secure Sockets Layer (SSL) certificate to your site, it is more secure as the data transferred becomes encrypted, which means you now have an HTTPS connection.
+When you add a Secure Sockets Layer (SSL) certificate to your site, transferred data becomes encrypted.
+This means your data is more secure and you now have an HTTPS connection.
 So if the site is hacked, the data is not easily accessible and harder to decipher by the hacker.

 Why is it important?

-When sites are deemed secure with an HTTPS connection, a padlock appears in the address bar, and on some browsers, the address bar may turn green.
+When sites are deemed secure with an HTTPS connection, a padlock appears in the address bar.
+On some browsers, the address bar may turn green.
 However, it is also important to note that if your website is not secure, the user will be notified that they are not on a secure site.

 Having a secure website is especially important for websites that frequently handle sensitive information, such as credit card data.
 When it comes to things like banking and e-commerce, HTTPS is a must.
 According to research performed by GlobalSign, more than 80 percent of respondents would abandon a purchase if they noticed the site was not secure.